kyma-project/kyma/docs/03-tutorials/00-api-exposure/apix-05-expose-and-secure-workload-oauth2.md

    curl -ik https://function-example.$DOMAIN_TO_EXPOSE_WORKLOADS/function -H "Authorization: bearer $ACCESS_TOKEN_READ"
    ```

-This call returns the code `200` response.
+This call should return the code `200` response.
 If you call the Function without a token, you get the code `401` response.
 If you call the Function with a token with the wrong scope, you get the code `403` response.

   </details>
 </div>